GraphQL vs REST: Choosing the Right API Paradigm

 Conclusion

-REST and GraphQL represent different philosophies.
-REST is resource-oriented with fixed endpoints.
-GraphQL is query-oriented with flexible data fetching.
+REST and GraphQL make different trade-offs.
+REST is resource-oriented with fixed endpoints and built-in HTTP caching.
+GraphQL is query-oriented with flexible data fetching and strong typing.

-REST shines for simple, predictable APIs where caching matters.
-GraphQL shines for complex, client-driven data requirements where you want to avoid overfetching.
+REST works well for simple, predictable APIs where caching matters.
+GraphQL works well for complex, client-driven data requirements where you want to avoid overfetching.
 Neither is universally better.
-Choose based on your specific needs.

 For REST API design, see the RESTful API Design post.
 For versioning both types of APIs, see the API Versioning Strategies post.